Stock market today: Wall Street tacks on some more gains following its best week of the year

-NEW YORK (AP) — U.S. stocks are holding relatively steady Monday as Wall Street's roller coaster of a summer levels out a bit.
+NEW YORK (AP) — U.S. stocks are ticking higher Monday as Wall Street's roller coaster of a summer levels out a bit.

-The S&P 500 was 0.3% higher in morning trading, coming off its best week of the year.
-The Dow Jones Industrial Average was up 178 points, or 0.4%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was 0.6% higher in afternoon trading, coming off its best week of the year.
+The Dow Jones Industrial Average was up 173 points, or 0.4%, as of 1:48 p.m.
+Eastern time, and the Nasdaq composite was 0.7% higher.

 Trading was quiet elsewhere, including in the bond market.
-Treasury yields were holding relatively firm ahead of what's likely to be financial markets' main event for the week: a speech on Friday by Federal Reserve Chair Jerome Powell.
+Treasury yields were easing a bit ahead of what's likely to be financial markets' main event for the week: a speech on Friday by Federal Reserve Chair Jerome Powell.

 The setting for the speech in Jackson Hole, Wyoming, has been home to some big policy announcements by the Fed in the past.
 Expectations aren’t that high this time around, with nearly everyone already expecting the Fed will begin cutting interest rates next month.